-Reporting the right social media metrics can demonstrate how social media is helping your organisation achieve its business objectives and can also help to inform key management decisions such as resourcing, product development and customer service.
+Reporting the right social media analytics and metrics helps demonstrate how social is helping your organisation achieve its business objectives, and can also help to inform key management decisions such as resourcing, product development and customer service.

 Here's our list of six types of social media metrics that every social media manager needs to be reporting:

 Often neglected, a simple metric that can inform management if there are resourcing issues that need tackling.
 It is important to track the volume of outbound content, then compare and contrast this statistic against engagement metrics (such as retweets and comments).
 This will help you understand your social media content performance - whether your content is engaging, delivering value to your customers, ensuring quality over quantity.

 Measuring the volume of inbound messages is also key to identifying key trends and potential issues that are arising.
 For example, if year-on-year you have a 200% increase in the number of inbound enquiries in August but most of your social media or customer service team are away on annual leave, key questions that need to be considered are “Why is there an increase?”
 “Is there an issue with our product or service?”
 “Do we need to have more resource available to respond to these enquiries?”

 If a key objective for your social media channels is to raise awareness of your organisation’s product or services, then reach is no-brainer metric to track.
 Many organisations are great at sharing their messages with their own fans and followers, however when raising awareness of your product and/or services it is important to cast a wider net and reach potential customers outside of your existing customer base.